How Is India Connected to the Internet?

-India has given too much value and importance to the Internet, we wondered: how much time do people really spend online?
-What do people really know about the Internet, like where does it come from, how does it work and how is India connected to the Internet?
+India has given too much value and importance to the Internet, as growth of India started right after Internet revolution.
+We wondered — how much time do people really spend online?
+What do people really know about the Internet, like where does it come from, how does it work, and how is India connected to the Internet?

 How does the Internet reach India?
-Where does Indian ISPs (Internet Service Providers) or our Internet Walla receives internet from?
+Where does Indian ISPs (Internet Service Providers) or our Internet wala or Broadband wala receives internet from?

 Submarine Communications Cables of India

-As of 30 June 2017, India successfully owned around 2,933 Gbit/s of international internet bandwidth.
+As of 30 June 2017, India successfully owned around 2,933 Gbit/s of international internet bandwidth, which is expected to multifold by next decade.

-If you think that Satellites are the only reasons we all communicate over the Internet then you are partially wrong.
-In reality, more than 99% of internet traffic transmit through high-quality undersea fiber optic cables that connect us to all other countries.
+If you think that satellites are the only reasons we all communicate over the Internet, then you are partially wrong.
+In reality, more than 99% of internet traffic transmit through high-quality and high-speed undersea fiber optic cables that connect us to all other countries.

 These undersea internet cables are laid and maintained by many large companies.